Purchasing Contracts as Part of a K-12 Capital Project

 Providing equipment or systems for a CP on OGS Purchasing Contract or CPA can be a valuable tool to enable portions of a project to be streamlined and supplied according to a district’s direction.
 Pricing for equipment and labor from OGS is fixed and vetted for reasonability of pricing by OGS.
 Although there are many OGS Purchasing Contracts, this is most often applicable for technical equipment or systems that benefit from standardization for training, spare parts, and familiarity of the system.

-Darren has over 30 years of experience as an electrical engineer
+Darren has 30 years of experience as an electrical engineer

 in the K-12 sector, and is a Project Manager at LaBella Associates.

-His background includes design and engineering of power distribution systems, lighting systems, LAN and telecommunications systems, fire alarm and emergency systems, and security systems (CCTV, access control, intrusion detection, and audio entry) for K-12 projects.
+Darren’s background includes design and engineering of power distribution systems, lighting systems, LAN and telecommunications systems, fire alarm and emergency systems, and security systems (e.g., CCTV, access control, intrusion detection, and audio entry) for K-12 projects.